DustinMEastway/dotfiles/environments/DustinMEastway/macos.md

 #### Modpacks

-- DME Pixelmod
+- DME Pixelmod.
-- SevTech: Ages of the Sky
+- SevTech: Ages of the Sky.
-- SkyFactory 4
+- SkyFactory 4.

 ## Dock